cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## COSE Header Parameter

 IANA is requested to add the COSE header parameters defined in {{param-list}}, as listed in {{iana-header-params}}, to the "COSE Header Parameters" registry {{!IANA.cose_header-parameters}} in the 'Integer values from 256 to 65535' range ('Specification Required' Registration Procedure).
+The Value Registry for "vds" is the Verifiable Data Structure registry.
+The map labels in the "vdp" are assigned from the Verifiable Data Structure Proofs registry.
 | Name       | Label                             | Value Type | Description                                                                                          | Reference             |
 |------------|-----------------------------------|------------|------------------------------------------------------------------------------------------------------|-----------------------|
 | `receipts` | TBD_0 (requested assignment: 394) | array      | Priority ordered sequence of CBOR encoded Receipts                                                   | {{&SELF}}, {{param-list}} |